How to Cancel Recurring Credit Card Payments

 The takeaway: Unless you're authorizing utility payments that must be through your bank, stick to a credit card for recurring bills.
 If you run into issues, it's much easier to get a new card number than a new bank account.

-From the payments tab, you can also see inactive accounts.
-Once you’ve cancelled a payment, it should show up here.
+You can also see inactive accounts from the "Payments" tab.
+Once you've cancelled a payment, it should show up here.

 Here are some of the best credit cards for paying for your monthly bills and subscriptions.

-1. Best credit card for paying recurring bills
+Best credit card for paying recurring bills: Neo World Elite Mastercard - Gas & Grocery

 Annual fee